-I’m a wine and food enthusiast living between London and Burgenland, Austria.
+I’m an English wine and food enthusiast, currently living in Amsterdam.
 I have been studying, analysing and enjoying wine for longer than I care to admit, and writing about it since 2011.
 I’m a columnist for palatepress.com and timatkin.com and you can occasionally find my writings elsewhere on the interweb of things.

 This site is a love letter to great wine and wine making.
 95% of wine on the market is of course a mass-produced, industrialised product.
 But it’s the other 5%, made by passionate individuals who value quality and craft over profit, that makes this subject endlessly fascinating and worth writing about.
 I celebrate these winemakers wherever I find them, and hope that you will be encouraged to seek out their wines.

-In general I don’t review wines from the major supermarket ranges.
+In general I don’t review mass-market wines of the sort that line major supermarket shelves.
 Plenty of other writers and bloggers do, but it’s not what fuels me.
 If your ambition doesn’t yet stretch beyond the bargains and BOGOFS at your local megastore, so be it – but I hope I can seduce you into trading up, or better yet, seeking out your local independent wine merchant.
 Don’t have a local independent wine merchant?
 Well, you could always open one!

 Is this blog just about Bordeaux then?